izanhuang/moondream-computer-vision/README.md

 ```

 ## 🌐 Deployment
-You can easily deploy this app on platforms like:
+You can easily deploy this app on Streamlit Cloud.

-- Streamlit Cloud
+## 📬 Contact
+Feel free to reach out if you have questions or suggestions!